microsoft/DirectX-Specs/d3d/WorkGraphs.md

 Member                           | Definition
 ---------                        | ----------
 `FinalName` | Final name of the node after any optional renames done at the API.
 See [D3D12DDI_NODE_ID_0108](#d3d12ddi_node_id_0108).
 `bProgramEntry` | The current node is a program entry.
-If so, this node will be listed in the  `pEntrypointNodeIndices` array in [D3D12DDI_WORK_GRAPH_DESC_0108](#d3d12ddi_work_graph_desc_0108).
+If so, this node will be listed in the `pEntrypoints` list in [D3D12DDI_WORK_GRAPH_DESC_0108](#d3d12ddi_work_graph_desc_0108).
 As such this parameter is redundant, but it is present for clarity.
 The shader may not have declared it is an entrypoint but the runtime may have determined it must be one, or at the API the choice may have been overridden in some way.
 This will never be false for a node that is not targetted by any other nodes in the graph.
 `InputNodeIOKind` |  The class of input.
 See the input enums in [D3D12DDI_NODE_IO_KIND_0108](#d3d12ddi_node_io_kind_0108).
 And see [Node input declaration](#node-input-declaration).
 `InputNodeIOFlags` |  See the flags within `D3D12DDI_NODE_IO_FLAGS_FLAG_MASK` in [D3D12DDI_NODE_IO_FLAGS_0108](#d3d12ddi_node_io_flags_0108).
 For an input, the only flag that applies is `D3D12DDI_NODE_IO_FLAG_TRACK_RW_INPUT_SHARING`.
 Also see [Node input declaration](#node-input-declaration).
 `InputRecordSizeInBytes` | Size of the input record.
 Can be 0 if `NodeIOKind` is [D3D12DDI_NODE_IO_KIND_EMPTY_INPUT_0108](#d3d12ddi_node_io_kind_0108).